Nick Daffy: Early life

 Daffy grew up in Mount Gambier and started playing football for North Gambier Football Club in the under 10s.
 He showed talent from an early age and represented South Australia in the Under/13 Schoolboys football side, plus won the North Gambier Best & Fairest in U/14 and U/16.
 He would debut for the North Gambier senior team in 1990 as a 16-year-old and would win the Western Border Football League Rookie of The Year Award.
 In 1990, he also played 9 games for Glenelg thirds and represented South Australia in the Teal Cup.
 He would also go back to North Gambier and was a part of the 1990 U/18 premiership.

 Richmond

-Daffy was selected at pick 49 in the 1990 AFL draft by Richmond and would join fellow Mt Gambier local Matthew Rogers who was selected with Richmond's next pick, 56.
-Daffy and Rogers were the only South Australians selected in the draft due to Adelaide Crows joining the AFL and having exclusivity to South Australians.
+Daffy was selected at pick 49 in the 1990 AFL draft by Richmond and would join fellow Mt Gambier local Matthew Clarke who was selected with Richmond's next pick, 56.
+Daffy and Clarke were the only South Australians selected in the draft due to Adelaide Crows joining the AFL and having exclusivity to South Australians.
 Richmond skirted this rule as these two played in the Western Border Football League which was affiliated with the VCFL due to the Victorian teams in the league.